Diversity & Inclusion: Reaching All Girls

 Serving girls in economically distressed neighborhoods and underperforming schools has been part of the Girl Scout landscape for over 50 years.
-Girl Scouts of Wisconsin Southeast’s innovative program delivery strategies ensure the Girl Scout Leadership Experience is available to all girls.
-They, in turn, learn to improve their schools and neighborhoods, develop an understanding of their important place in a complex world, and build the confidence and tools to lead.
+Girl Scouts of Wisconsin Southeast’s innovative program delivery strategies ensure the Girl Scout Leadership Experience (GSLE) is available to all girls, providing the tools and financial support needed to help them build courage, confidece, and character.
+They, in turn, learn to improve their schools and neighborhoods, develop an understanding of their important place in a complex world, and learn to practice everday leadership.

 As social and academic challenges to girls increase, particularly in low-income neighborhoods, the opportunities for co-curricular and after-school enrichment activities through schools continue to decline.
 These cutbacks are especially severe in our lowest-income areas and most troubling in light of research showing that well-run youth development programs like Girl Scouts have huge benefits.

-The Urban Initiative brings the power of Girl Scouting to girls living in the most at-risk communities in southeastern Wisconsin.
+The Girl Scout Promise Program brings the power of Girl Scouting to girls living in the most at-risk communities in southeastern Wisconsin.
 These communities include central city neighborhoods in Milwaukee as well as areas in Racine and Kenosha.
 Girls living in these communities are at the greatest risk for long-term negative outcomes such as intergenerational poverty, lack of educational attainment, and long lasting negative health problems.

 Specially-trained Girl Scout staff guide and inspire girls’ leadership journeys, providing them with early, pivotal experiences that prepare them to navigate the challenges and critical decisions that arise in later years.
-The Urban Initiative encompasses many different pathways of participation that occur year-round and also provides financial assistance, bilingual materials and specially-trained volunteers and staff to lead girls with customized curriculum.
+The Girl Scout Promise Program encompasses many different pathways of participation that occur year-round and also provides financial assistance, bilingual materials and specially-trained volunteers and staff to lead girls with customized curriculum.
 Girls are able to participate in out-of-school time staff-led Girl Scout troops, middle school series programs, summer workshops, camp experiences, and Girls of Summer softball.

-Girl Scouts of Wisconsin Southeast serves approximately 6,000 girls annually though the Urban Initiative.
+Girl Scouts of Wisconsin Southeast serves approximately 6,000 girls annually though the Girl Scout Promise Program.

 Family connection is a strong value among Latina families that is shared by the Girl Scouts organization.
 In Girl Scouts, troop leaders have traditionally been mothers of participants.
 That is why our Latina Initiative places intense focus on recruiting moms as well as girls to participate in the Girl Scout Leadership Experience.